laravel/docs/helpers.md

     });

     // 300

-A default value may also be passed as the third parameter to the method.
+A default value may be passed as the third argument to the method.
 This value will be returned if no value passes the truth test:

     $value = array_last($array, $callback, $default);